+4-45.
+HP-IB VERIFICATION TEST

 4-46.
-HP-IB VERIFICATION TEST

-4-47.
-The HP-IB verification test checks the Counter's ability to process or send the HP-IB Messages (Meta Messages) described in Table 3-9.
-During the test, all of the Counter's HP-IB data input/output bus, control, and handshake lines are checked.
-Only the Counter, an HP 9000 Series 200/300 controller, an HP-IB cable, and an HP- IB Verification Disc, HP P/N 05334-13501 (3-1/2" disc) or 05334-13502 (5-1/4" disc), are needed for the test setup.
+The following test checks the Counter's ability to process or send the HP-IB Messages (Meta Message) described in Table 3-9.
+During the test all of the Counter's HP-IB data input/output bus, control, and handshake lines are checked.
+Only the Counter, an HP 85A, or 85B controller, an HP-IB interface with appropriate cabling, and an HP-IB Verification Cassette, HP P/N 59300-10002, Revision K (or later) are needed for the test setup.
+If desired, an HP 9000 Series 200/300 controller may be used with an HP-IB Verification program written in HP Basic 5.xx.
+The disc part numbers are 05334-13501 (3.50") and 05334-13502 (5.25").

-4-48.
-The validity of these checks is based on the following assumptions:

-The Counter operates correctly from the front panel.
-This can be verified by performing the Operational Verification Tests beginning with paragraph 4-12.

-The controller properly executes HP-IB operations.

-The HP-IB interface properly transfers the controller's instructions.

-4-49.
-If the Counter appears to fail any of the HP-IB checks, the validity of the above assumptions should be confirmed before servicing the Counter.
+- 4-47.
+The validity of these checks is based on the following assumptions: - The Counter operates correctly from the front panel.
+This can be verified by performing the Operational Verification Tests beginning with paragraph 4-12. - The controller properly executes HP-IB operations. - The HP-IB interface properly transfers the controller's instructions. - 4-48.
+If the Counter appears to fail any of the HP-IB checks, the validity of the above assumptions should be confirmed before servicing the Counter. - 4-49.
+The select code of the controller's I/O is assumed to be 7.
+The address of the controller is assumed to be 21.
+This select code-address combination, (i.e., 721) is necessary to these checks to be valid.
+The program lines presented here would have to be modified for any other combination.

 4-50.
-If all of the HP-IB checks are performed successfully, the Counter's HP-IB capability can be considered to be performing properly.
+If all of these checks are performed successfully, the Counter's HP-IB capability can be considered to be performing properly.
 These procedures do not check whether or not all of the Counter's program commands are being properly interpreted and executed by the instrument, however, if the front panel operation is confirmed to be working properly and its HP-IB capability operates correctly, then there is a high probability that the Counter will respond properly to all of its program commands.